-Assuming an initial public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), we estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, will be approximately \$89.9 million, or approximately \$103.9 million if the underwriters exercise their option to purchase additional shares from us in full.
+Assuming an initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), we estimate that the net proceeds to us from this offering, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, will be approximately \$ , or approximately \$ if the underwriters exercise their option to purchase additional shares from us in full.

-Each \$1.00 increase (decrease) in the assumed initial public offering price per share of \$19.00, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our net proceeds, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, by \$4.9 million, or approximately \$5.6 million if the underwriters exercise their option to purchase additional shares from us in full, assuming the number of shares we sell, as set forth on the cover of this prospectus, remains the same.
+Each \$1.00 increase (decrease) in the assumed initial public offering price per share of \$ , which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our net proceeds, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, by \$ , or approximately \$ if the underwriters exercise their option to purchase additional shares from us in full, assuming the number of shares we sell, as set forth on the cover of this prospectus, remains the same.

 We may also increase or decrease the number of shares we are offering.
-Each increase (decrease) of 1.0 million in the number of shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$17.7 million, assuming no change in the assumed initial public offering price and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase (decrease) of in the number of shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$ , assuming no change in the assumed initial public offering price and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We intend to use the net proceeds to us from this offering (i) to fund a cash distribution to our existing shareholders following the completion of this offering in the amount of \$27.0 million (purchasers of our common stock in this offering will not be entitled to receive any portion of this distribution), subject to adjustment as provided in the Tax Sharing Agreement; and (ii) to use the remainder of the net proceeds, which we expect to be approximately \$62.9 million, to increase the capital of the Bank in order to support our organic growth strategies, including expanding our overall market share, to strengthen our regulatory capital and for working capital and other general corporate purposes.
+We intend to use the net proceeds to us from this offering (i) to fund a cash distribution to our existing shareholders following the completion of this offering in the amount of \$ (purchasers of our common stock in this offering will not be entitled to receive any portion of this distribution), subject to adjustment as provided in the Tax Sharing Agreement; and (ii) to use the remainder of the net proceeds, which we expect to be approximately \$ , to support our continued growth, including organic growth and potential future acquisitions, and for general corporate purposes, and to strengthen our regulatory capital.